 - Day two of the same things without any relief is enough to make you want to give up.
 I was taking Excedrin migraine which took the pain down from a 7 or 8 to a solid 4 or 6.
 When I couldn’t chew a cracker without being in pain from the noise I just gave up, sipped a soda and attempted to sleep.

 - Migraines ruin everything.
 Pretty Christmas lights, fun, music, noise and drinking and family time.
-I couldn’t drink with the meds I was on, and had to keep shushing everyone.
+I couldn’t drink with the meds I was on and had to keep shushing everyone.
 It was awful.
-Even with the meds the underlying pain was still there and it kept getting worse and worse which leads me to number 5.
+Even with the medicine, the underlying pain was still there and it kept getting worse and worse which leads me to number 5.

-- Go the ER on day 3, skip the urgent care.
-I was so dehydrated by day 5 that my veins blew when they were attempting to start and IV.
+- Go to the ER on day 3, skip the urgent care.
+I was so dehydrated by day 5 that my veins blew when they were attempting to start an IV.
 They brought in an ultrasound to find them.
 I was lucky enough to have super nice staff that tried so hard and on the fourth or fifth try they found a decent vein (it still clotted and had to be adjusted but they managed to get the meds in).
-That being said, my arms are sore AF.
-Also, IV Benadryl, who knew that was helpful!
-I got steroids, Benadryl, nausea meds and something called toradol at the end.
-The first three broke though the pain well enough and the toradol helped take it down to a solid 1.
+That being said, my arms are incredibly sore.
+Also, IV Benadryl, who knew that was helpful for migraines!
+I got steroids, Benadryl, nausea meds and something called Toradol at the end.
+The first three broke through the pain well enough and the Toradol helped take it down to a solid 1.
 They also did a CT and checked me out fully to make sure there wasn’t something more causing it.
-They explained that sometimes with migraines, if you can’t break through the pain they can easily go on for as long as mine did.
+They explained that sometimes with migraines if you can’t break through the pain they can easily go on for as long as mine did.

 To sum all of this up, just go to the ER if it is severe enough to stop your life for 5 days, let alone 1 or 2.
-Also, make sure you are hydrated AF.
-And follow up with your neurologist.
+Also, make sure you are hydrated.
+Follow up with your neurologist.
 Migraines can be a symptom of something more.
 Never let things like this drag you away from life.